This letter from an ex-Baylor coach defends Art Briles as a 'good and faithful man'

 "I was informed by her in late April 2013.
 I took the information to the Athletic Director.
 I asked what could be done.
 He gave me the phone number to Judicial Affairs to give to the victim.
 I then met with Coach Briles and informed him.'"

-Barnes writes that the victim and her parents met with Baylor's judicial affairs department.
+Barnes writes that he asked the victim and her parents to meet with Baylor's judicial affairs department.
+They declined.
 Despite pleading with her to file a report, she declined and left the school.

 He also said he immediately met with Briles, who "responded with concern for my player and said she should prosecute."